ZeusNetworkHQ/orpheus/README.md

 **Deposit Statuses (in order):**

 1. `BitcoinDepositToHotReserve`: Initial deposit detected on Bitcoin network from user address to our hot reserve address
-2. `VerifyDepositToHotReserveTransaction`: Verifying the deposit transaction
+2. `VerifyDepositToHotReserveTransaction`: BitcoinSPV program verifying the deposit transaction
-3. `SolanaDepositToHotReserve`: Deposit confirmed on Solana
+3. `SolanaDepositToHotReserve`: Deposit confirmed on Solana by TwoWayPeg program
-4. `AddLockToColdReserveProposal`: Preparing to move funds to cold storage
+4. `AddLockToColdReserveProposal`: Zeus node send transaction to move BTC from hot reserve to cold reserve
-5. `BitcoinLockToColdReserve`: Moving funds to cold storage
+5. `BitcoinLockToColdReserve`: Move BTC from hot reserve to cold reserve transaction is observed on Bitcoin network
-6. `VerifyLockToColdReserveTransaction`: Verifying cold storage transaction
+6. `VerifyLockToColdReserveTransaction`: BitcoinSPV program verifying cold reserve transaction
-7. `SolanaLockToColdReserve`: Funds secured in cold storage
+7. `SolanaLockToColdReserve`: Funds secured in cold reserve
-8. `Peg`: zBTC tokens minted and available in wallet
+8. `Peg`: zBTC tokens minted in custody

 **Withdrawal Statuses (in order):**

-1. `AddWithdrawalRequest`: Withdrawal request submitted
+1. `AddWithdrawalRequest`: Withdrawal request submitted on Solana, waiting for Zeus node to process
-2. `AddUnlockToUserProposal`: Preparing to unlock Bitcoin from cold storage
+2. `AddUnlockToUserProposal`: Zeus node send transaction to move zBTC from cold reserve to user wallet
-3. `BitcoinUnlockToUser`: Unlocking Bitcoin from cold storage
+3. `BitcoinUnlockToUser`: Unlocking Bitcoin from cold reserve
-4. `VerifyUnlockToUserTransaction`: Verifying Bitcoin transaction
+4. `VerifyUnlockToUserTransaction`: BitcoinSPV program verifying Bitcoin transaction
 5. `SolanaUnlockToUser`: Confirming withdrawal on Solana
 6. `Unpeg`: Burning zBTC tokens
-7. `DeprecateWithdrawalRequest`: Withdrawal request completed
+7. `DeprecateWithdrawalRequest`: Withdrawal request has been canceled (between AddWithdrawalRequest and AddUnlockToUserProposal)

 ## Conclusion